FireFather/fire/docs/windows-environment.md

 This is basically a directory w/ cutechess-cli.exe and dlls installed.
-It also contans .bat file to lauch cutechess as well as some sub-directories to hold the generated pgs, training tools, etc.
+It also contans .bat file to lauch cutechess as well as some sub-directories to hold the generated pgns, training tools, etc.

 ![alt tag](https://raw.githubusercontent.com/FireFather/fire-zero/master/bitmaps/nnue-auto.PNG)